The Kirillov model in families: Introduction

-For the group $G_3$, a proof was given by Jacquet, Piatetski-Shapiro, and Shalika in \cite[Prop 7.5.1]{JPS1}, using their functional equation of the Rankin-Selberg local gamma factor, which was never generalized. {Our goal is to expand the method of \cite[Prop 7.5.1]{JPS1} in order to establish Kirillov models for ``essentially'' generic representations and, more generally, for generic $\ell$-adic families.} Essentially generic representations form a broader class than irreducible generic ones: we define them, following \cite{EH14}, to be the finite-length representations with a single irreducible generic subquotient, which is positioned as a submodule.
+For the group $G_3$, a proof was given by Jacquet, Piatetski-Shapiro, and Shalika in \cite[Prop 7.5.1]{JPS1}, using their functional equation of the Rankin-Selberg local gamma factor.
+This proof was never generalized though it was observed in \cite{JPS1} that the same proof would work for any $n\geq 3$ given then $(n,n-2)$ functional equation, not available at that time.
+Our goal is to expand and in fact simplify the method of \cite[Prop 7.5.1]{JPS1}, using the $(n,n-1)$ functional equation, in order to establish the existence of Kirillov models for ``essentially'' generic representations and, more generally, for generic $\ell$-adic families.
+Essentially generic representations form a broader class than irreducible generic ones: we define them, following \cite{EH14}, to be the finite-length representations with a single irreducible generic subquotient, which is positioned as a submodule.
 Up to isomorphism, they are the Whittaker spaces $\Wh(\pi,\psi)$ associated to representations $\pi$ of $\emph{Whittaker type}$ in the terminology of Jacquet, Piatetski-Shapiro, and Shalika (\cite{JPS2}), i.e., finite-length $\pi$ satisfying $\dim_{\mathbb{C}}(\pi_{U_n,\psi})=1$. {The existence of Kirillov models for essentially generic representations over $\mathbb{C}$ (which generalizes \cite{JSpacific}) first appeared in \cite[4.3]{EH14}, and can also be found in \cite{KMextension}.
 Using the idea of \cite[Prop 7.5.1]{JPS1}, we give a new proof, which is quicker than all previous proofs if the Rankin--Selberg functional equation is taken for granted.
 Moreover, our method works in the broader setting of $\ell$-adic families, where the coefficient field $\mathbb{C}$ is replaced by an $\ell$-adic ring, for a prime $\ell\neq p$.}

 Some of the deepest number-theoretic properties of automorphic forms are expressed in terms of their congruences modulo various prime numbers $\ell$.
 In the local setting, this motivates the study of congruences among admissible representations of $GL_n(F)$, or more broadly, the deformation of representations in $\ell$-adic integral families.
 When $\ell\neq p$, it was observed in \cite{EH14}, guided by the local Langlands correspondence, that irreducible generic objects are not well-suited to deformation in families, and should be replaced by essentially generic ones.
 The existence of Kirillov models for essentially generic objects means the injectivity of the restriction-to-$P_n$ map,